 - Accounts Receivable and Accounts payable aging schedules.

 - Additional filing requirements (SBA Form 1368) – monthly sales figures, forecasts etc.

 - We can assist in preparation, organization, and information related to these forms on behalf of our clients and business owners

 - Organizing Federal Tax Returns and associated schedules.

 - Creating Financial Statements for both prior and current year.

 - Creating personal financial statements and schedule of liabilities.

 Please note eligibility for this program is determined on a case-by-case basis and applications are reviewed in the ordered received.
 Currently, there has not been guidance concerning time frames for application acceptance or release of funds.

-Please reach out to your UHY advisor if you have any questions regarding eligibility and benefits related to this program.
+Please reach out to your UHY small business cpa if you have any questions regarding eligibility and benefits related to this program.